-The US was one of the world’s top silver producers in 2016, recording output of 1,100 MT.
-That’s slightly more than its 2015 total of 1,090 MT.
+The US was one of the world’s top silver producers in 2017, recording output of 1,020 MT.

 Much of the nation’s silver is produced in Alaska, the country’s leading silver-producing state.
-But which companies produce silver in the US?
+But which companies mine silver in the US?
 Interestingly, although the US is a key producer, much of the silver in the country is mined as a by-product of gold.

-Coeur Mining (NYSE:CDE)
+2. Coeur Mining (NYSE:CDE)

 Coeur Mining describes itself as a growing precious metals producer with five mines in the Americas.
 It produces at several wholly owned operations: the Palmarejo silver-gold complex in Mexico, the Rochester silver-gold mine in Nevada, the Kensington gold mine in Alaska, the Wharf gold mine in South Dakota and the San Bartolome silver mine in Bolivia.

-Americas Silver (TSX:USA)
+3. Americas Silver (TSX:USA)

 Americas Silver has two primary assets in the US and Mexico: the Cosala operation in Mexico, which includes the San Rafael mine, and the Galena Complex in Idaho.
 The company reported revenues of $54.3 million in 2017, and produced a total of 4.7 million silver equivalent ounces.

 This is an updated version of an article originally published by the Investing News Network in 2013.